theborakompanioni/azure-docs.de-de/articles/resource-group-template-deploy-rest.md

 <properties
-   pageTitle="Bereitstellen von Ressourcen mit REST-API und Vorlagen | Microsoft Azure" description="Verwenden Sie Azure Resource Manager und Resource Manager-REST-API, um Ressourcen in Azure bereitzustellen.
-Die Ressourcen werden in einer Resource Manager-Vorlage definiert." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Deploy resources with REST API and template | Microsoft Azure" description="Use Azure Resource Manager and Resource Manager REST API to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"